JOYSTICK and CONTROLS 3-15-2021

 CODEGROUP VERSION CONTENT

-Please see my Joystick and Controls Help Document for instructions for setting up your Flight Stick controller in EAW first.
-Some information in that document will help with EAWv1.28 and above versions.
+*Please see my Joystick and Controls Help instructions starting with this page up above for setting up your Flight Stick controller in EAW first.
+Most of that information in that section will help with EAWv1.28 as well.

 This section is to help with the more advanced configuration of the independent CodeGroup's coded controller support.
 Lets really get started by reading this section.

 Reminder: This particular help document only addresses the CodeGroup's source changes, you'll have to read the standard stock Joystick and Controls Help Document for more information.

 1) For the setup of your external throttle or rudder pedals, if you have confirmed already that your primary controller is working properly in game, Install and Connect your Throttle stick and/or Rudder pedals as directed by the manufacture.
 (If your troubleshooting only, just plug one or the other in for now).

 2) Find out where your Throttle or Rudder Pedals are on the list in Windows and write it down.
 Device ID2 (and ID3 if you plugged all three in) is where it should be at, with again, your primary flight stick should still be the preferred Device ID1.
 If not move your flight Joystick to ID1 (first on the list / "work with older game option").

 3) Load up the game and go to "CONFIGURE GAME" > "CONTROL".
 You should be on the